Graduate Catalog

 Becoming an Oregon Licensed Professional Counselor (LPC)

-Graduates of Lewis & Clark’s school counseling program interested in becoming an Oregon Licensed Professional Counselor (LPC) may contact the Oregon Board of Licensed Professional Counselors and Therapists (OBLPCT) for information on the licensure process.
-Also, candidates may contact the School Counseling Program Director for additional information.
+Graduates of Lewis & Clark’s school counseling program interested in becoming an Oregon Licensed Professional Counselor (LPC) should contact the Oregon Board of Licensed Professional Counselors and Therapists (OBLPCT) for information on the licensure process.

-While faculty from Lewis & Clark’s school counseling program or staff in the graduate registrar’s office may be able to complete OBLPCT licensure forms on a graduate's behalf, the OBLPCT will make the final determination as to whether the graduate's school counseling program meets the degree and course work requirements issuance of the LPC.
+While faculty from Lewis & Clark’s school counseling program or staff in the graduate registrar’s office may be able to complete OBLPCT licensure forms on a graduate's behalf, the OBLPCT will make the final determination as to whether the graduate's school counseling program meets the degree and course work requirements for registration as a LPC associate.
+Graduates of the school counseling program can anticipate additional post-program coursework and internship hours.

 Testing Requirements

-The following tests must be passed in order to be eligible for a recommendation by Lewis & Clark for school counseling licensure in any state.
-Detailed information regarding the point in the program by which each test must be passed is available in the program handbook.
-The required tests are:
+The following test must be passed prior to the first field placement in the school counseling program and is required in order to be eligible for a recommendation by Lewis & Clark for school counseling licensure in any state:

 Students may view completed tests, including scores, by logging into their WebAdvisor account.